File Storage

 - only the profile owner can replace it

-If your app’s file rules are hard to explain in one sentence, the data model is usually the first place to look, not the storage layer.
+If your app's file rules are hard to explain in one sentence, look at the data model first, not the storage layer.

 Use Separate Entities For Collections

-If you need multiple files, do not try to force them into one row conceptually.
+If you need multiple files, do not force them into one row conceptually.

 Use a separate attachment entity: